+We set off this morning with our goal of the Etosha National Park.
 This is Big Game country.
 Four of the Big 5 are found here: lion, elephant, leopard and a healthy population of black rhino.
 Just the buffalo are missing.
 The central feature of the Park is the Etosha Pan, a 6000 square kilometre salt-flat, which can manifest itself either as a parched white desert or as a lush green land of plenty according to the season.
 Many of the rare animal species manage to survive here, such as the black rhino, the roan antelope and black-faced impala, which we may be fortunate to see on our afternoon game drive into the park.
 Etosha is, without doubt, Africa's most distinct National Park.
+Approximate drive time: 5 - 6 hours.